 August 15, 1992

-Italy substantially revised its citizenship laws (Law no. 91 of February 5, 1992, attached below) to make dual citizenship more accepted.
+Italy substantially revised its citizenship laws (Law no. 91 of February 5, 1992, attached below).
 Prior to August 16, 1992, adult Italian citizens who naturalized with another country lost their Italian citizenship.
 In many cases they could also jeopardize even their previously born (or adopted*) minor children’s Italian citizenship.
 (See July 1, 1912, March 10, 1975, and April 27, 1983, above.)
 However, starting on August 16, 1992, Italians naturalizing with another country retain their Italian citizenship.

 Also, living Italians who previously renounced their citizenship can quickly reestablish their Italian citizenship by declaring their intention at an Italian embassy or consulate, taking up residence in Italy, and then applying.
 Citizenship regained is not retroactive for the period when citizenship was lost.
 Children born or adopted* during the non-Italian citizenship interval are not born Italian citizens jure sanguinis (unless the other parent could pass Italian citizenship to the child).
 However, minor children who live with a parent who reacquires Italian citizenship are eligible to acquire Italian citizenship.